BrianHanrahan/knowl/README.md

 - `--diarize`: Run speaker diarization (requires Hugging Face token)
 - `--diarization-token`: Supply the Hugging Face token on the command line
 - `--speaker-label`: Map diarized speaker IDs to names, e.g. `--speaker-label SPEAKER_00=Alice` (repeatable)
+- `--openai-clean`: Send the finished transcript to OpenAI for cleanup (interactive prompt lets you adjust instructions)
+- `--openai-model`: Choose which OpenAI model to use (default: `gpt-4o-mini`)
 - `--ui`: Launch the graphical interface instead of running in the terminal

 For example, to record 15 seconds using device #2 and keep the audio file: